 Whether you can combine handgrip exercises with breathing exercises isn’t clear.
-Both are helpful for overall fitness and being more fit is better than being less fit.
+Both are helpful for overall fitness; being fitter is better than being less fit.

-The Zona Plus competes with handgrips, though you could also do much the same thing with squeezing the heck out of any object from around the house.
-An advantage to using the commercial product is the product has been studied in similar people.
+The Zona Plus competes with handgrips, though you could do much the same thing with squeezing the heck out of any object from around the house.
+A big advantage to using the commercial product is similar people have studied the product.
 You can assume that if you use the product as directed, you’ll have similar results.
 Trying to get the same effects with a non-commercial version will have less-predictable results.